intermine/intermine-homepage-2017/content/contributing/guidelines.md

 ### General guidelines

+- In busy periods, we may reassign inactive issues (with no PRs/comments/commits) after 3-4 days.
+Please don't feel bad if this happens!
+You're still welcome to contribute to other issues when you have the time.
 - Be nice.
 Unpleasant behaviour in our community will not be tolerated.
 InterMine has a [Code of Conduct](/code-of-conduct) that all contributors are expected to follow.
 - If you find documentation is unclear or missing, make a PR to fix it once you know what needs to be done.
 - If an individual repository has contributing guidelines or style guidelines, they override any advice given on this page.